DAG Scheduling in the BSP Model

 \subsection{MaxBSP}

+As discussed in Section~\ref{sec:tax}, a reasonable interpretation of maxBSP for DAG scheduling requires some consideration.
+For instance, in the example in Figure~\ref{fig:maxBSP}, $v_2$ needs to be the last node to be computed on processor $p_1$ in superstep $2$, and $v_3$ must be the first node to be computed on $p_2$ in superstep $3$ in any case; this shows that the communication phase of superstep $2$ (sending $v_2$ from $p_1$ to $p_2$) cannot happen simultaneously with the computation phase of either superstep $2$ or $3$.

+As such, simply applying the maxBSP cost function leads to an inaccurate model; we also need to consider which computations and communications can happen at the same time.
+For instance, $v_1$ is already computed in superstep $1$, and only required in superstep $3$, so it can indeed happen simultaneously with the computations in superstep $2$.

-As discussed in Section~\ref{sec:tax}, the reasonable interpretation of maxBSP to DAG scheduling is to assume that every superstep contains a simultaneous computation and communication phase.
-To achieve this, we only need minor modifications in the original BSP definition.
+In general, DAG scheduling in maxBSP means that each superstep $s$ consists of a simultaneous computation and communication phase, and we can only send a value $v$ from $p_1$ to $p_2$ if $v$ was computed on $p_1$ in superstep $(s-1)$ or before, and is only needed on $p_2$ in superstep $(s+1)$ or after.
+For a formal definition of this, we only need minor modifications in the original BSP definition.
 In particular, in validity condition (ii), we need to require that if $(v, p_1, p_2, s) \in \Gamma$, then besides $p_1=\pi(v)$, we must have $\tau(v) < s$ with strict inequality, since the communication phase of $s$ now overlaps with its computation phase.
 Besides this, we simply need to adjust the cost of a superstep.
 One possible choice for this is

 but as a natural alternative, we could also have